MovementGH/OpenBot-Docs/source/includes/_methods.md

 }
 ```

-The GetGuildData method can be used to get the guild data for any guild by searching for that guild's ID.
+The GetGuildData method can be used to get the guild data for any guild using a discord.js Guild Object

 The GuildData object returned by this method is editable, so you can edit a guild's data if you want to